-In year 7 students are taught the health and safety rules of the workshops.
+In Year 7 students are taught the health and safety rules of the workshops.
 They develop their designing skills and learn how to present their ideas on paper using isometric projection and adding tone and colour to enhance drawings.
 Students design and make a key ring and design and make an acrylic fridge magnet using the computer controlled laser cutter.
-Students also make a product in wood and complete a written project.
-They also learn how to produce a set of production instructions.
+Students also make a product in wood and complete a written project, and learn how to produce a set of production instructions.

-In year 8 students design and make a mechanical toy, a board game while extending their capability with the use of CAD adding components designed and cut using the laser cutter.
-They also design and make a cast pewter products learning about batch production and the use of moulds..
-Some student will also complete a project looking a simple electronics and soldering.
-These projects build on the skills learnt in year 7.
-Homework’s are designed to reinforce understanding and our aim is to provide an interactive Moodle resource with the use of i-am learning
+In Year 8 students design and make a mechanical toy, a board game while extending their capability with the use of CAD adding components designed and cut using the laser cutter.
+They also design and make cast pewter products learning about batch production and the use of moulds.
+Some students will also complete a project looking a simple electronics and soldering.
+These projects build on the skills learnt in Year 7.
+Homeworks are designed to reinforce understanding.

 |A level Product Design